valantic/spartacus-mock/projects/spartacus-mock/README.md

 #### Define Routes for Endpoints

+> You need to define routes for your custom endpoints.
+Default Endpoints can use the `getDefaultRoutes` function from the library (besides
+> if you want to adjust the url of a default endpoint).

 1. Create a routes file `src/mock-server/routes.ts`
 2. Add a routes function which returns an object like the following: